Gov. Hochul to present a budget for a state flush with cash

 Gov. Hochul to present a budget for a state, for once, flush with cash

-ALBANY — When Gov. Kathy Hochul presents a fiscal plan Tuesday for the year, New York will be beginning its state budget season in an almost-unheard-of condition:
+ALBANY — When Gov. Kathy Hochul presents a fiscal plan Tuesday at 11 a.m. for the year, New York will be beginning its state budget season in an almost unheard-of condition:

 It is flush, its coffers overflowing and the budget balanced for several years to come.